Skip to content

 • Sunday from 12 – 5:30 p.m.

-We have 8 beers on draft .
+We have 12 beers on draft plus 6 additional taps with rotating kombucha (non-alcoholic), hard hop water, hard cider, and seltzers.
 We pride ourselves on having a wide variety of styles to choose from including a few malt forward beers, something hoppy, and usually something funky or sour.
 The line up changes often as new beers are brewed.
-Three flavors of draft kombucha are also available.
-Draft beer to-go is available in 64 oz. and 32 oz. growlers.
+Drafts are available to-go in 64 oz. and 32 oz. re-usable growlers.
 We also sell 4-packs of 16 oz cans of many of our beers and 16 oz bottles of kombucha.
+And we are now also serving our own house-made wines, both white and red.

-The taproom/beer garden is a family-friendly relaxed atmosphere where beer and conversation are the focus.
+The taproom is a family-friendly relaxed atmosphere where fine beverages and conversation are the focus.
 No TVs, no loud music, and one wall is a large chalkboard for kids to draw on.
 We are “dog-friendly for friendly dogs” so bring your best friend.
-We have installed a covered geodesic dome to provide some shelter in colder weather.
-It is actually quite comfortable.

-Kombucha is an ancient ferment that originated in China in 200 BC.
+Kombucha is fermented tea that is thought to originate in China in 200 BC.
+Fermentation is one of the oldest food preservation processes.
 Kombucha is a sweet tea fermented with a unique culture of active yeast and bacteria referred to as a SCOBY (symbiotic colony of bacteria and yeast).
-Kombucha is popular for its array of health benefits, specifically it’s live, active cultures that promote gut health, and detoxying and immune boosting properties.
+Kombucha is popular for its array of health benefits, specifically it’s live, active cultures that promote gut health along with polyphenols (antioxidants) from the tea, B vitamins from the yeast, and other healthy ingredients such as turmeric for joint health, raspberries and hibiscus for lowering blood pressure, etc.

-Kombucha is composed of water, black or green tea, sugar, and a SCOBY and starter liquid (backslop from a previous batch of kombucha).
-First, the tea is brewed, then the sugar is added, the tea cools, and the starter liquid and SCOBY are added to the tea, and it is left to aerobically ferment at room temperature for anywhere from 1-3 weeks.
-While the kombucha ferments, the starter liquid innoculates the tea with active yeast and bacteria to jump start the fermentation process and lower to pH to encourage an acidic environment that inhibits the growth of harmful pathogens.
-The active yeast consumes the sugar and converts it into ethanol.
-The bacteria eats the ethanol and converts it into acetic acid (vinegar).
-By the end of the fermentation cycle, you have an effervescent, slightly tart, and slightly alcoholic beverage.
+IndieFerm Kombucha is brewed using filtered water, organic black or green tea, organic cane sugar, and our home-grown SCOBY and starter liquid from a previous batch of kombucha.
+We brew the tea, add the sugar, allow it to cool and then add the starter liquid and SCOBY.
+The brew then aerobically ferments at room temperature for anywhere from 1-3 weeks.
+While the kombucha ferments, the starter liquid inoculates the tea with active yeast and bacteria to jump start the fermentation process and lower to pH to encourage an acidic environment that inhibits the growth of bad bacteria and mold.
+The active yeast consumes the sugar, converting it to ethanol.
+The bacteria then converts the ethanol to acetic acid (vinegar).
+Carbon dioxide is also produced during the fermentation process.
+By the end of the fermentation cycle, you have an effervescent and slightly tart beverage.

 The Market at Pinehills: bottles (Plymouth)